eecs-autograder/autograder-sandbox/README.md

 # Autograder Sandbox

 This Python library uses Docker container functionality to create a secure, isolated environment for running untrusted code.
+Full API documentation can be found at http://autograder-sandbox.readthedocs.io/en/latest/

 ## Requirements
 - Python 3.
 For versions earlier than Python 3.5, you must install the [typing package](https://pypi.python.org/pypi/typing)